insure logo

 How your car’s trim affects insurance rates in North Carolina

-In North Carolina, the average cost of full coverage car insurance is $2,587 per year, or $216 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+In North Carolina, the average cost of full-coverage car insurance is $2,587 per year or $216 per month.
+Your premium may be higher or lower depending on your chosen coverage limits.

-Below, you’ll find estimates for different coverage levels in North Carolina, but keep in mind that factors like your vehicle, driving history, and other personal details can affect your final premium.
+Below, you’ll find estimated costs for different coverage levels in North Carolina, but keep in mind that your final rate will vary based on your own personal factors like your vehicle and driving record.

 Coverage levelAverage annual rateAverage monthly rate